How to dechlorinate tap water

 Adding vitamin C is another good option for removing chlorine or chloramine from tap water, and it is often used to reduce or eliminate chlorine content for large amounts of water like pools and hot tubs or baths.

 However, Vitamin C is effective in eliminating chloramine, unlike the sun or boiling options described above.
-About 45 mg of Vitamin C will dechlorinate 4 litres of water (just over a gallon) treated with chloramine or chlorine.
+About 45 mg of Vitamin C will dechlorinate 4 liters of water (just over a gallon) treated with chloramine or chlorine.

 Chemical dechlorination agents can be another effective means of reducing chlorine concentrations in your tap water.
 They are especially popular for fish tanks and dechlorinating water before putting it back in the natural environment like a stream or pond.
 These products are also called water conditioners or tap water conditioners.